|

 on wide applications of Powder X-Ray Diffraction (PXRD)

 and the development of PXRD equipment.
-He currently has a
+This includes two

-The Stoe StadiP and Siemens D500 in their natural environment:
+Stoe StadiP (Cu) and Siemens D500 in their natural environment:

 D500 |